 In order to produce these symbolic objects, artisans perfected many new technologies.
-In case of advanced metallurgy, was essential to creating bronze sculptures and high temperature kilns was essential.
-This was used for manufacturing glazed ornaments, stoneware bangles and all the important seals.
-These crafts and objects also required standardized form, size and decoration.
+In the case of advanced metallurgy, was essential to creating bronze sculptures and high-temperature kilns were essential.
+This was used for manufacturing glazed ornaments, stoneware bangles, and all the important seals.
+These crafts and objects also required a standardized form, size, and decoration.

 The production of the various symbolic objects and motifs was accomplished through craft specialization.
 Additionally, these crafts also helped in maintaining the ritual order.

-(b) A patriarchal system of social organization centered around a tripartite division of social functions.
-These consisted of priests (brahmans), warriors (rajanyas or kshatriyas) and food-producers (cattle raisers, cultivators, traders, and so forth) (vaishyas).
+- A patriarchal system of a social organization centered around a tripartite division of social functions.
+These consisted of priests (brahmans), warriors (Rrajanyas or kshatriyas) and food-producers (cattle raisers, cultivators, traders, and so forth) (vaishyas).
 After some centuries, these developed into what we now know as the caste system.

-(c) An elaborate ritual system of sacrifice (yajna) on open-air altars.
-This ritual involved offering of milk, honey, clarified butter or ghee, and animals into the sacred fire (agni) together with imbibing a sacred drink called Soma.
+- An elaborate ritual system of sacrifice (yajna) on open-air altars.
+This ritual involved the offering of milk, honey, clarified butter or ghee, and animals into the sacred fire (Agni) together with imbibing a sacred drink called Soma.
 This resulted in getting some hallucinogenic effects.

-(d) The worship of an elaborate pantheon of sky, atmospheric and earth gods.
+- The worship of an elaborate pantheon of the sky, atmospheric and earth gods.